Pipeline Outputs¶

 Key outputs:

-aligned/{sample}.bam-- STAR-aligned, processed BAMreadcounts/feature_counts/read_counts.tsv-- Combined gene-level countsreadcounts/salmon/salmon_counts.csv-- Salmon quantification (if enabled)bigwigs/{method}/unscaled/{sample}_plus.bigWig-- Stranded coverage (plus strand)bigwigs/{method}/unscaled/{sample}_minus.bigWig-- Stranded coverage (minus strand)qc/qualimap_rnaseq/{sample}/qualimapReport.html-- RNA-specific QC
+aligned/{sample}.bam-- STAR-aligned, processed BAMreadcounts/feature_counts/read_counts.tsv-- Combined gene-level countsreadcounts/salmon/salmon_counts.csv-- Salmon quantification (if enabled)bigwigs/{method}/{sample}_plus.bigWig-- Stranded coverage (plus strand)bigwigs/{method}/{sample}_minus.bigWig-- Stranded coverage (minus strand)qc/qualimap_rnaseq/{sample}/qualimapReport.html-- RNA-specific QC

 Methylation (METH)¶